-Neurological physiotherapy covers several debilitating diseases and disorders that impact the body’s central nervous system, in turn influencing the way that the brain receives and sends messages back to affected parts of your body.
+Neurological physiotherapy covers several debilitating diseases and disorders that impact the body’s central nervous system, in turn influencing the way the brain receives and sends messages back to affected parts of your body.
 Common disorders include Parkinson disease, stroke, multiple sclerosis, paraplegia and tetraplegia.
-This also includes head trauma that can happen at any time, and more recently this has become a subject of very high awareness and importance in collision contact sports, such as Rugby.
+This also includes head trauma that can happen at any time, and more recently has become a subject of very high awareness and importance in collision contact sports, such as Rugby.

 Patients suffering from a neurological disorder can find themselves struggling with everyday tasks resulting from loss of balance, movement or sensation in the body, or uncoordinated movement, weak and floppy muscles as well as uncontrolled spasms and tremors.